picandocodigo/mnav-opendata-api/README.markdown

 Saves the artworks' information in the database.

 The url and name for the files are set in lib/data/data.yaml.
-The csv files are in ISO-8859-1 (latin-1) so they'r transformed to UTF-8 in the process.
+The csv files are in ISO-8859-1 (latin-1) so they're transformed to UTF-8 in the process.

 ## Using the API
 Once you've processed the data and run your app, you can query the API for artists and artworks.
-Default format is JSON, but you can get XML by specifying it in the request
+Default format is JSON, but you can get XML by specifying it in the request.
+You can see [here](https://github.com/picandocodigo/mnav-opendata-front-end) for an example application using this API.

 ### Artists